Maine Coon Cat Depression: Signs, Causes & How To Help Your Cat

 Increase Mental And Physical Stimulation

-Use interactive toys, puzzle feeders, feathers/wands, climbing towers.
+Use interactive toys, puzzle feeders, feathers/wands, and climbing towers.
 Rotate toys, and hide treats for foraging.

 For Maine Coons who like water, even shallow water play might help.